LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 - **Unity 6**: All editor windows are created as floating windows at first.
 You can grab the inner window and drag it to dock it.

 # Limitations / FAQ
-- **Addressable Asset Previews**: Asset preview icons and thumbnails will not appear for addressables or other generic types.
 - **Array Copying**: Does not support copying an entire array from the Inspector window and pasting it across the equivalent array cells in the Scriptable Sheets window.
 Use the copy row button within the Scriptable Sheets window instead.
 - **Array Display**: When "Override Array Size" and "Best Fit" are disabled, the column layout is determined by the first non-sorted Object on the first page.
 For arrays, only indices up to that Object's array size will be displayed.
 This avoids performance issues when working with large numbers of Objects, arrays, or nested arrays.
 If you edit that Object's array size within the table view, the column layout will automatically refresh to reflect the new size.
 However, if the array size is changed externally (such as in the Inspector), the layout will not automatically update.
 You can adjust array display behavior under `Settings -> User Interface`.
 - **Arrow Key Navigation**: Cannot navigate with arrow keys across missing cells when array sizes differ or across Addressable `AssetReference` types.
-- **Automatic Object Creation**: Scriptable Sheets will not automatically create new Objects on import.
-Create Objects ahead of time before importing.
+- **Automatic Object Creation**: By default Scriptable Sheets will not create new Objects on import or paste, so any rows beyond the existing Objects are discarded.
+Enable "Auto Generate" under [Object Management](#object-management-settings) to automatically create enough ScriptableObjects to match the row count before parsing.
+It only applies to creatable ScriptableObject types and only adds Objects, never deletes them.
+With Auto Generate disabled, create the Objects ahead of time before importing.
 - **Base64 Encoding**: Animation curves and gradients will be serialized as base64 strings when using wrap options that are unsupported with Json like double quotes.
+- **Collection Tables**: Expand one array or list field into a table of rows, grouped by their owning Object.
+Top-level collections and collections one level deep inside a serializable class field are offered (not strings).
+Collections of records show a column per element field.
+The Group Name and Index columns are read-only, and the Group Name is always locked regardless of "Lock Names".
+On import, copy, and paste those two columns are still expected in the data (for example exported from column B) but are skipped, so they can never rename an owner, reindex an element, or add a new row.
+Nested element arrays are sized using "Best Fit" across every owner's elements.
+Sorting operates on the owning Objects, so the Group Name column sorts owners by name.
+Property filters evaluate each element, so element rows can be filtered by element fields such as `p:m_Quantity>50`.
+Name, GUID, and asset path filters match the owning Object.
+Auto Generate and the global create button do not apply in this mode.
+Select "None" from the dropdown to return to the default column behavior.
 - **Column Widths**: Column widths are persisted per column in Unity 2021.2 and newer.
 Older versions of Unity do not support this due to API limitations.
 - **Copying Cells**: Copying a single cell will not include headers.
 - **Formulas**: There are no formulas for filling cells.
-- **Ignored Elements**: Managed references, custom property drawers, and property attributes are ignored within Scriptable Sheets, but should continue to work in Unity's Inspector windows.
+- **Ignored Elements**: Custom property drawers, and property attributes are ignored within Scriptable Sheets, but should continue to work in Unity's Inspector windows.
 You can override this behavior using the "Rendering Overrides" setting under [Experimental Settings](#experimental-settings).
 Overriding the rendering behavior may disrupt the table layout, use with caution.
 - **Inspector Fields**: Copying certain property fields from the Scriptable Sheets window does not always allow you to paste directly into the Inspector window.
 It is recommended to paste the value within the Scriptable Sheets window for it to work as expected.
 - **Json Flat File Import**: When importing a Json flat file where you modified the number of array elements, ensure you update the size property both in Scriptable Sheets and in the file prior to import.
 Otherwise, the array values will be null.
 - **Json Hierarchy Serialization**: The visible columns setting is ignored when using hierarchy Json serialization because it serializes the entire structure of each Object.